 Place shorter sections of information, like a brief bio, skills, software competencies, languages and contact details in the column, along with a photo in the same column.
 Switch up the background color of the column to keep it visually distinctive.

 Placing more detailed chunks of information, such as your job experience, education and qualifications, in the other wider column will help maximize the limited space available in your creative resume layout.

 Tip 2.
 Resume Layout Structure Is All-Important

-Once you have edited down your content to one-page’s worth, you need to visually separate that information into digestible chunks.
-Imagine you’ve been sitting at your desk looking at resumes all day—you sure aren't going to linger long over someone’s essay-long summary of the internship they did last summer.
+Once you've edited down your content to one page’s worth, visually separate that information into digestible chunks.
+Imagine you’ve been sitting at your desk looking at resumes all day.
+You sure aren't going to linger long over someone’s essay-long summary of the internship they did last summer.

 Don’t lump all your information together.
 Use a grid structure for your layout, with columns and rows, visual dividers and white space to section out all the data you’re presenting to the reader.
 This will also make it much easier for them to refer to individual items of information in conversation with a colleague or during an interview.

-You want to make your creative resume a pleasure to read, not a chore, and keeping your information visually organized is going to help you achieve this.
+Make your creative resume a pleasure to read, not a chore.
+Keeping your information visually organized helps you achieve this.

-Take a look at this simple-yet-striking resume template, and particularly at how the information is sectioned up.
+Look at this creative resume design template, and particularly at how the information is sectioned up.

 It may seem a “well, duh!” sort of tip, but you’d be amazed at how many people crowd their resumes with waffle.
-Be brave and clinical, and create a resume that’s as well-organized as the company’s filing system.
-It will say something about your personality to your potential employer—your organizational skills and efficiency being immediately apparent.
+Be brave and clinical.
+Create a resume that’s as well-organized as the company’s filing system.
+It'll say something about your personality to your potential employer—your organizational skills and efficiency being immediately clear.

 Tip 3.
 Put the Impressive Stuff Above the Fold